 |Skip troublesome rows|

-If the source file comes from the Export to Excel feature and none of the column names have been changed the Excel (dynamicweb) source type will be auto-selected during import (Figure 5.1).
+If the source file comes from the Export to Excel feature and none of the column names have been changed, the Excel (dynamicweb) source type will be auto-selected during import and the source file type dropdown disabled (Figure 6.1).

 When this source type is used, the parameter setup and data column mapping step is skipped.